t8rohman/conjoint-analysis/README.md

 ## Background

-Conjoint analysis is one of market research methods to know the part worth of an attribute of a product from the perspective of customers.
-The way it works is by asking a respondent to choose from several choices provided by the researcher, and these choices have different attributes, set beforehand either by randomized design or bayesian probability occurence.
-Based on several sources, maximum attributes we can put on the choices is up to seven.
-But, what if we want to investigate a lot of attributes, let's say 20 attributes?
+Conjoint analysis is a market research method used to determine the value of product attributes from the customer's perspective.
+It involves presenting respondents with multiple choice scenarios, each representing a product with different attribute combinations.
+Traditionally, conjoint analysis is limited to a smaller number of attributes, typically up to seven.
+However, when investigating a larger number of attributes, such as 20, traditional conjoint analysis methods may become impractical as it will cause choice fatigue.

 ## Objectives

-This library was inspired by <a href='http://www.macroinc.com/english/papers/A%20Method%20for%20Handling%20a%20Large%20Number%20of%20Attributes%20in%20Full%20Profile%20Trade-Off%20Studies.pdf'>McCullough (2000) paper</a> on how to tackle this problem.
-Off the computer (during the data collection process), we can extend this conjoint analysis into 2 stages:
+This library draws inspiration from <a href='http://www.macroinc.com/english/papers/A%20Method%20for%20Handling%20a%20Large%20Number%20of%20Attributes%20in%20Full%20Profile%20Trade-Off%20Studies.pdf'>McCullough (2000) paper</a> on handling a large number of attributes in full-profile trade-off studies.
+The approach extends traditional conjoint analysis into two stages:

 1. Choice based study
 2. Self-rating attributes

 More precisely, he explained in the paper the steps on how to do the data collection:

-1. Using any of a variety of available conjoint or choice6 software, utility weights for each feature in the trade-off exercise (data step 2) can be estimated for each respondent.
+1. Use conjoint or choice software to estimate utility weights for each feature in the trade-off exercise for each respondent.
-2. Utilities are then bridged from data step 1 with data step 2.
-On a per respondent basis, a scalar can be estimated using the common features in data step 1 and data step 2.
-Numerous algorithms for bridging exist.
-We typically use the Symbridge7 method.
+2. Bridge utilities from the choice-based study with self-rating attributes.
+A scalar is estimated per respondent using common features between the two data sets.
+The Symbridge method is often used for this purpose.
-3. The scalar reduces the feature scores in data step 1 to a scale equivalent with data step 2 utility weights.
+3. The scalar is used to adjust the feature scores from the choice-based study to a scale equivalent to the self-rating attributes.
-4. On a per respondent basis, this scalar is multiplied by each score in data step 1 to achieve utility weights comparable to data step 2 utility weights.
+4. The scalar is multiplied by each score in the choice-based study to achieve utility weights comparable to the self-rating attributes.
-5. Data step 1 and data step 2 utility weights are then merged to create one set of bridged utility weights (with the utility values from data step 2 used for the attributes common to both steps).
+5. The utility weights from both data sets are merged to create a single set of bridged utility weights.
-6. These merged utility weights define the conjoint or choice model from which all subsequent simulations will be based.
+6. These merged utility weights define the conjoint or choice model for subsequent simulations.

-The important part here where we can connect these two different stages is by **bridging calculation:**
+The **bridging calculation** is a crucial step in connecting these two stages.

 ## Bridging

-There's a lot of bridging method we can pick to integrate these two stages into one.
-But one of the most popular bridging method is Symbridge Analysis, introduced by <a href='http://staff.washington.edu/macl/BRIDG97.pdf'>Francois and MacLachlan (1997) paper.</a>
+One of the most popular bridging methods is Symbridge Analysis, introduced by <a href='http://staff.washington.edu/macl/BRIDG97.pdf'>Francois and MacLachlan (1997) paper.</a> This method aims to create a scalar value for bridging between the choice-based study and the self-rating attributes.

-Create a scalar value to make a bridging.
-There are two alternatives we can go:
+There are two alternatives for creating this scalar value:

 - $B = (R_{11} / R_{21}) + (R_{12} / R_{22})$
 - $B = (R_{11} + R_{12}) / (R_{21} + R_{22})$